More Lottos in America

 As its name suggests, the mission of the Arkansas Scholarship Lottery is to further education causes throughout the state.
 It does this by encouraging players to buy tickets for exciting multi-state games like Powerball and Lucky for Life, as well as other lotteries exclusive to the state.
 The popular Natural State Jackpot is drawn every day Monday through Saturday, offering a jackpot that starts at $50,000 and great odds of hitting it.

 Lotteries are incredibly popular in California, and the state is also home to some of the most famous winners in lottery history.
-Most notably, a Chino Hills couple took home a share of the world record $1.58 billion Powerball jackpot in January 2016, and in December 2013 Steve Tran took home half of a $648 million Mega Millions jackpot, the biggest ever seen at the time.
+Most notably, a player won a $2.04 billion Powerball jackpot in November 2022 with a ticket purchased in Altadena.
+In January 2016, a Chino Hills couple also took home a share of the $1.58 billion Powerball jackpot.

 Away from those big multi-state draws, the California Lottery offers a variety of its own games, including SuperLotto Plus, which has a starting jackpot of $7 million, and daily games such as Daily 3, Daily 4, and Daily Derby.
 California is also the only state in which lottery prizes must be pari-mutuel, meaning they are directly based on how many tickets are sold and how many winners there are in a particular draw.
 For that reason, prize amounts can vary from draw to draw.